Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 Battle of Varaville

-In 1057 at Varaville King William "Conqueror" I of England (age 29) defeated the army of King Henry I of France (age 48) and Geoffrey "Martel" II Count Anjou during the Battle of Varaville.
+In 1057 at Varaville King William "Conqueror" I of England (age 29) defeated the army of Henry I King of the Franks (age 48) and Geoffrey "Martel" II Count Anjou during the Battle of Varaville.
 Henry and Geoffrey's army were fording the Dives River when the tide came in; only half of the army had crossed.
 William seized the opportunity and attacked.

 Around October 1058 [his step-son] William VII Duke Aquitaine (age 35) died.
-His brother Guy (age 33) succeeded VIII Duke Aquitaine.
+His brother [his step-son] Guy (age 33) succeeded VIII Duke Aquitaine.

 Before November 1058 [his step-son] Guy William Poitiers VIII Duke Aquitaine (age 33) and Garsende Perigord Duchess Aquitaine were married.
 She by marriage Duchess Aquitaine.
 He the son of William "Great" V Duke Aquitaine and [his wife] Agnes Ivrea Duchess Aquitaine.